pontem-network/sp-docs/getting_started/first_transaction.md

 * [Using UI](./ui.md#script)
 * [Using CLI](./cli.md#script)

-After the transaction is confirmed and added to the block, you will see how balances changed.
+After the transaction is confirmed and added to the block, you will see how the balances changed.
-Congrats!
+Congratulations!
+You just performed your first transaction.

 In the next sections we explain our Polkadot Parachain architecture, addresses, how to launch local nodes, and iterate with UI/CLI.